LINDA TOVAR – Cheerleading for Education

 If there was a title for a super woman with boundless energy and with a passion for helping others it would be awarded to Linda Tovar.
 As a daughter of migrant workers, she succeeded in obtaining a higher education despite of and against the will of her father, whose own family tradition was for girls to stay at home.

-Linda currently holds her position as Senior Manager of Public Relations for HEB, which includes acting as the company’s spokesperson, and successful philanthropy in addition to her career of supervising all of the Texas border region.
+Linda currently holds her position as H-E-B Senior Manager of Public Affairs, which includes acting as the company’s spokesperson, and successful philanthropy in addition to her career of supervising all of the Texas border region.
 Her advice: Education is the key to success.

 What was one of your first projects to help with education?

-“One of my first projects was to foster education through readings for young children.
-I established a reading program that consisted of parents reading to children during their early years at least three times a week or preferably every day.
-Realizing that families with low resources don’t have enough books, I started a campaign, with the support of HEB, to gather one million books for all of the children in the Valley.”
+“One of my first tasks was to contribute to foster education through readings for young children.
+I helped enhance the established reading program that consisted of parents reading to children during their early years at least three times a week or preferably every day.
+Realizing that families with low resources don’t have enough books, we supported a campaign, with the aid of HEB, to gather one million books for all of the children in the Valley.”

-Linda took another step further and created an organization that celebrates, promotes and recognizes outstanding teachers, those teachers with a passion for education teaching in the Valley with Teacher Excellence Awards.
+Linda took another step further and became part of the team that created an organization that celebrates, promotes and recognizes outstanding teachers, those teachers with a passion for education teaching in the Valley with Teacher Excellence Awards.
 She strongly believes that a good teacher can make a great difference in the life of a student.

 In what other areas have you focused on?

 “A good education should go together with good health.”
-Linda has worked with the South Texas Diabetics and Obesity Institute (STDOI) –part of the University of Texas Rio Grande Valley (UTRGV)–.
-With the support of the community and HEB, she has contributed more than a million dollars to this cause.
+Through a partnership with the South Texas Diabetics and Obesity Institute (STDOI) – part of the University of Texas Rio Grande Valley (UTRGV) – and with the support of the community, HEB, under Linda’s leadership, has contributed more than a million dollars to this cause.